ehwgal/SSE-modified/README.md

 # SSE-modified
+_Thesis Project by Ellemijn Galjaard, under supervision of Nitya Tiwari and Shekhar Nayak_

 ## Credits
 The code used for this thesis project is a modified version of the Self-Supervised Speech Enhancement model (SSE) by Yu-Che Jeffrey Wang, Shrikant Venkataramani, and Paris Smaragdis from the University of Illinois at Urbana-Champaign, Adobe Research (2020).